wireman27/train-positions/README.md

 # train-positions

-Simple visualisation of where Mumbai's trains are at any given minute.
+Simple theoretical visualisation of where Mumbai's trains are at any given minute.

-wr_timetable.pdf - Raw pdf from the Western Railway website <br>
+wr_timetable.pdf - Raw pdf from the Western Railway website - http://www.wr.indianrailways.gov.in/uploads/files/1523538301376-UP.pdf
 gen_db_all - Use Tabula-converted CSV files from wr_timetable.pdf to create a major chunk of all.geojson <br>
 geojson.py - Use station coordinates to ultimately create all.geojson